mmcc007/fledge/docs/fastlane.md

 ## Apple Account config

-If your Apple ID under your Apple Developer Account has 2-factor authentication enabled, Fastlane will require a new Apple ID without 2-factor authentication.
+If your Apple ID under your Apple Developer Account has 2-factor authentication (2FA) enabled, Fastlane will not work in a CI environment.

+There are at lease two methods for getting around 2FA, one of which is currently supported by Fledge.

+1. A new Apple ID without 2FA (supported)

     A new Apple ID can be created using your existing Apple Developer account.
 See [https://appstoreconnect.apple.com/access/users](https://appstoreconnect.apple.com/access/users).
 It should be set to have access to your app in `App Store Connect`.

     When creating a new account, you will need to supply another email address.
 An invitation is sent to that address, which you must use to create a new account.
 During account creation, you will have to provide a password and three security questions.
 Two security questions must be answered every time you log in on the apple website because you don't have 2 step verification enabled.
 Don't worry though: these questions are not triggered when you use the account in a scripted environment like Fledge.

     Warning: NEVER enable 2 step verification for this account.
 Once you turn it on, it cannot be turned off again.

     The Apple ID's username and password are used by the build server secret variables `FASTLANE_USER` and `FASTLANE_PASSWORD`.

+1. Application specific password (not supported)
+Using your default Apple ID, it is possible to generate an application specific password.
+To create the password go to https://appleid.apple.com/account/manage.
+Add the password to `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`
+Note: at some point may switch to this method as it is more straightforward.

 ---